aferre88/5gdrone-docs/docs/index.md

 ## How to Exploit the Data

 - **[Any MQTT client](how-to-exploit-the-data/1mqtt-client.md)** can subscribe to the signal quality messages in real time.
-- **[The 5GDrone Python SDK](how-to-exploit-the-data/2sdk.md)** provides tools and libraries to help you develop applications for 5G-enabled drones.
+- **[The SorusBoxScan Python SDK](how-to-exploit-the-data/2sdk.md)** provides tools and libraries to help you develop applications for 5G-enabled drones.
-- **[The 5GDrone Database Connector](how-to-exploit-the-data/3db.md)** stores each message sent by the Raspberry Pi in a database for future use.
+- **[The SorusBoxScan Database Connector](how-to-exploit-the-data/3db.md)** stores each message sent by the Raspberry Pi in a database for future use.
 It is implemented using the SDK.

 ## Acknowledgement